PTFE Membrane

-PTFE Hydrophobic Membrane innovation expert
+Sintered PTFE Hydrophobic Membrane Technology

-Master rolls are 330 mm wide on 3” cores, and can be converted into many forms including sheets, slit rolls, die cut parts, plugs and discs, adhesive backed, rolled or thermoformed parts, and many others.
+Master rolls are 330 mm wide on 3” cores and can be converted into many forms, including sheets, slit rolls, die-cut parts, plugs and discs, adhesive-backed, rolled or thermoformed parts, and many others.
 They are available in unlaminated and laminated options.

-Delivering Robust Hydrophobic Membranes: An Introduction to Sintered PTFE Membrane Technology
+Intro to Sintered PTFE Membrane Technology

-Manufacturing process
+PTFE Membrane Manufacturing process

 Sintering process